 The technology and standards upon which Arvia and Iona have been built enable us to support this commitment, not only with our recycling centre and with the LNG fuel usage, but especially with our extensive environmental training and the culture amongst our people.

 How else do you expect Arvia might elevate those new standards set by Iona more generally?

 Arvia as a sister ship to Iona continues to highlight P&O Cruises’ commitment to new standards and technology.
-Having two LNG ships demonstrates our commitment to the future of clean fuels.
 We will also have new dining concepts, extraordinary new activities and entertainment.